bertelschmitt/multistreamYOLO/README.md

 The number of streams depends on the amount of memory available on the GPU and in your computer.
 A YOLO process demands around a gigabyte of GPU memory, therefore, 11 streams can ideally be squeezed into a Geforce 1080ti with 11 Gbytes (it will be a very tight fit.)
 This is achieved with a modified YOLO object.
 A more [**in-depth description is here.**](/MultiYOLO.md)

 This repo comes with a very early version of MultiDetect.py, an application that makes use of the multi-stream, multi-GPU YOLO object.
 MultiDetect.py allows you to manage multiple streams and GPUs, to display the output on one or many monitors, and to automatically record video and attendant data files.
-A [**detailled description of  MultiDetect.py is here**](/MultiDetect.md).
+A [**detailed description of  MultiDetect.py is here**](/MultiDetect.md).

-Both the modified YOLO process and MultiDetect.py are written in pure Python3.7.
+Both the modified YOLO process and MultiDetect.py are written in pure Python 3.7.
 They integrate with TrainYourOwnYOLO, use the same models, workflows, file and directory structures.
 This version targets the Linux platform only.
 I have not yet tested it on Windows.
 I do not have access to a MacOS machine, please help.
 Let's work on it a bit, shake the bugs out, and then offer it as a merge.

 ![4windows](/Utils/Screenshots/4stream.gif)